Virum: History

 The village of Virum was located where Virumgade is today.
 It belonged to the parish of Lyngby.
 The land was divided into three areas called "Geelsvang", "Mellemvang" and "Høftevang" which were subdivided into fields and crops were rotated in accordance with the three-field system.
 The marchy land down towards Furesøen was grazed by livestock.
 In 1682, it consisted of 13 farms, three houses with land and 14 houses without land.

 The modern suburb

 The modern suburb was planned in connection with the conversion of the North Line into an S-train line.
-Virum station opened in 1936.
+Virum railway station opened in 1936.
 The ambition was to create a healthy, well-functioning suburb with a population the size of a medium large Danish provincial town.
 The centre of the new suburb was Virum Torv, a mixed-use development centred on a roundabout next to the station.
 It contained retail space, service functions and apartments.
 Its northeastern corner was completed in 1939, its southeastern corner in 1943 and its southwestern corner less than a year later.
 A cinema, Virum Bio, was from the beginning located in the building on the southeastern corner.
 The same building also contained an Irma supermarket.